 Court Records are public, and are accessible by anyone.
 They include a court case file containing a docket and all of the filings and documents filed in the case.
 You can access court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Each and every state keeps a record of someone’s criminal history.
 These state databases are all linked so you can track criminal convictions from other states.
-You are able to go to the Barrow County Courthouse and inquire, or check the website.
+You are able to go to the Barrow County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if it was in a different state entirely, you may have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: